Jets rookie WR Moore has quad injury, uncertain for Saints - WHIZ News

 The Jets placed wide receiver Corey Davis on injured reserve Tuesday with a core muscle injury that requires surgery and will sideline him the rest of the season.

 Rookie running back Michael Carter remains on IR with a sprained ankle.
-Also sidelined and not practicing Wednesday were running back Tevin Coleman (concussion protocol), tight end Ryan Griffin (ankle), tight end/fullback Trevon Wesco (ankle) and right guard Laurent Duvernay-Tardif (ankle).
+Also sidelined Wednesday were running back Tevin Coleman (concussion protocol), tight end Ryan Griffin (ankle), tight end/fullback Trevon Wesco (ankle) and right guard Laurent Duvernay-Tardif (ankle).

-On the defensive side, defensive tackle Sheldon Rankins (knee) and cornerback Michael Carter II (concussion protocol) also sat out.
+On the defensive side, linebacker C.J.
+Mosley (back), defensive tackle Sheldon Rankins (knee) and cornerback Michael Carter II (concussion protocol) also sat out practice.
+Defensive end John Franklin-Myers (hip) and linebacker Hamsah Nasirildeen (knee) were limited.

-It’s unfortunate timing for Moore, a second-rounder from Ole Miss who has been one of the NFL’s top wide receivers over the last several weeks.
-He has five touchdown catches in his last five games — already third most by a rookie in franchise history, trailing only Rob Moore (six in 1990) and Keyshawn Johnson (eight, 1996).
+It’s unfortunate timing for Moore, a second-rounder from Ole Miss who has been one of the NFL’s top wide receivers over the past several weeks.
+He has five touchdown catches in his past five games — already third most by a rookie in franchise history, trailing only Rob Moore (six in 1990) and Keyshawn Johnson (eight, 1996).

 Moore, whose 538 yards receiving also lead the team, missed the entire preseason because of a quadriceps injury.
 Saleh said the injuries aren’t related.
 The wide receiver had been healthy for the regular season other than sitting Week 4 against Tennessee with a concussion.